E404NNF/unfocused-cpu/README.md

-# unfocused cpu
+# Unfocused CPU
- i wanted to use the Unfoucsed CPU module from meteor client without using the client so uhh... i made it into a mod...?
+I wanted to use the Unfoucsed CPU module from Meteor Client without using the client so uhh... i made it into a mod...?